MovieChat: From Dense Token to Sparse Memory for Long Video Understanding: Introduction

 The contributions of this work are summarized as:

-\begin{itemize} \item We present MovieChat, a novel framework that integrating vision models and LLMs, is the first to support long video understanding tasks. \item We propose a kind of memory mechanism to reduce the computation complexity and memory cost, while enhancing the long-term temporal connection. \item We conduct extensive quantitative evaluation and case studies to evaluate the performance of both understanding capability and inference cost. \end{itemize}
+\begin{itemize} \item We present MovieChat, a novel framework that integrates vision models and LLMs, which is the first to support long video ($\textgreater 10$K frames) understanding tasks. \item We propose an effective memory management mechanism to reduce the computation complexity and memory cost, while enhancing the long-term connection. \item We release the first long video understanding benchmark, MovieChat-1K, with manual annotations and conduct extensive quantitative evaluation and case studies to evaluate the comparable performance of both understanding capability and inference cost. \end{itemize}